SVP, State Government Relations, Western Region

 Two decades ago, the AIDS epidemic was mostly affecting gay men.
 Putler had just come out of the closet and says he thought getting involved would be a good way to meet other gay professionals and help his community.
 He recruited several lawyer friends to serve on the board.
 They helped negotiate the many legal hurdles the nonprofit organization faced.

-In addition to serving on McGeorge's Capital Center Advisory Board, Putler has been a past member of the Pacific McGeorge Alumni Association board and also its past president.
+In addition to serving on McGeorge's Capital Center Advisory Board, Putler has been a past member of the McGeorge Alumni Association board and also its past president.